copilot-extensions/preview-sdk.js/README.md

 > SDK for building GitHub Copilot Extensions

-⚠️ **This SDK is a preview and subjetct to change**.
+⚠️ **This SDK is a preview and subject to change**.
 We will however adhere to [semantic versioning](https://semver.org/), so it's save to use for early experimentation.
 Just beware there will be breaking changes.
 Best to watch this repository's releases for updates.

 ## Usage